MCluck90/esti/README.md

 Quickly estimate projects.
 Given a project specification, it will give you a solution to assigning work and an estimated total time to execute the project.

+Outputs the total length of the project and a [Graphviz](https://graphviz.org/) DOT file showing the dependencies and assignments.

 ## Getting Started

 ```sh